barcazama/OS-setup-files/README.md

 ## Important save before formating
 - make sure cloud save is good
-- backup .bashrc and .bash_aliases to github
+- backup .bashrc and .bash_aliases to github (.bash.d/aliases and .bash.d/config for fedora)
 - backup .vimrc
 - make sure any conda environment have an install file (and test it)
 - update list of important package (bellow)